KevinBian107/Kaiwen-Wiki/docs/articles/mathamatics/optimization.md

 \approx f(x^{(t)}) - \mu ||\nabla f(x^{(t)})||^2
 $$

 Normally speaking, this norm is a Eucledian norm or norm 2.
 However, in the same fashion, we can switch to norm-1 or norm-infinity$.
 This is essentially framing gradient descent as a ***constraint optimization*** problem.
 How do we optimize in the set of this sphere, or this dimond, or this pyramid?
 With different constraints, GD comes with different property, namely ***coordinate descent*** or ***uniform descent***.
+They can be expressed out analytically:

 $$
 L_1 \rightarrow \text{Sparse Coordinate Descent}: \quad \tilde{p}(x) = \text{sgn}(\nabla f(x)) \cdot \frac{|\nabla f(x)|_i}{|\nabla f(x)|_{\max}}